Projeto-Pindorama/copacabana-wiki/docs/intro/intro.1.md

 Any other packages will be packaged just as usual.

 ## Package manager
-Oh dear, package managers...
-I'm managing to create one, made in Nim and based on Sun Solaris' SVR4 package manager, since it's really simple to implement and still has some nice features, but I won't do it in fact for now, mostly because I don't have time to spare.
+I'm managing to create one, made in Go and based on Sun Solaris' SVR4 package manager, since it's really simple to implement and still has some nice features, but I won't do it in fact for now, mostly because I don't have time to spare.
 So, for now, there's no official package manager for Copacabana, so you may have